tomas-mraz/studio-gradle-cmake-go/README.md

 # What is not working?

-It looks like cmake create structure which gradle plugin do not understand.
+It looks like cmake create structure of [File API](https://cmake.org/cmake/help/latest/manual/cmake-file-api.7.html) which Gradle plugin do not understand.
+Probably because of missing files (CMakeFiles/build-go-lib and CMakeFiles/build-go-lib.rule) which are mentioned in target-build-go-lib-9d2ff66b6199410e96b2.json.

 Cmake is confused because there are no .cpp source files.
 Compiling .so library with Go marked like "UTILITY" instead "SHARED_LIBRARY".

-Build file for Ninja looks broken too with duplicit target but it isn't his fault.
-Cmake generated build file.
-And cmake si confused ... shit shit

 # Sources